Nshutichristian/CST-305-Project-7-Code-Errors-and-the-Butterfly-Effect/README.md

-# CST-305 Project 7: Code Errors and Queueing Theory
+# CST-305: Project 7 – Code Errors and the Butterfly Effect

 ## Project Description
 This project demonstrates the butterfly effect in computational systems and analyzes various queueing theory models.
 The implementation includes: